cityofaustin/Residential-Permitting/_glossary/conditional-use.md

 ---

-Use that is allowed if certain conditions are met.
 A use that is allowed on a discretionary and conditional basis in compliance with the conditional use process established in Chapter 23-6 (Site Plans).